741 Colonel Ledyard Highway

 future disputes with neighbors.
 He made comments about the value of having an access strip.

-Director Burdick asked where people would park if they were to use the access strip in Pike
+Director Burdick asked where people would park if they were to use the access strip from

 benefit to surrounding residents that the open space parcel would become useable through